xmendez/wfuzz/docs/library/guide.rst

 Get payload
 ===========

 The get_payload function generates a Wfuzz payload from a Python iterable.
-It is a quick and flexible way of getting a payload programatically without using Wfuzz payloads plugins.
+It is a quick and flexible way of getting a payload programmatically without using Wfuzz payloads plugins.

 Generating a new payload and start fuzzing is really simple::